netket/netket/CONTRIBUTING.md

 - Read [contributing guidelines](CONTRIBUTING.md).
 - Read [Code of Conduct](CODE_OF_CONDUCT.md).
-- Check if my changes are consistent with the [guidelines](CONTRIBUTING.md#general-guidelines-and-philosophy-for-contribution).
+- Check if your changes are consistent with the [guidelines](CONTRIBUTING.md#general-guidelines-and-philosophy-for-contribution).
-- Changes are consistent with the [Coding Style](CONTRIBUTING.md#c-coding-style).
+- Check if your changes are consistent with the [C++](CONTRIBUTING.md#c-coding-style) and/or [Python](CONTRIBUTING.md#python-coding-style) code style and run the code formatters clang-format and black as needed.
 - Run [Unit Tests](CONTRIBUTING.md#running-unit-tests).

 ## How to become a contributor and submit your own code